Originally published: February 2025

 To get the most accurate assessment possible, advise your landlords to make all parts of the property accessible to assessors, including the roof and other hard-to-reach places.

-As changes to the EPC metrics rating system are being introduced in the latter half of 2026, landlords are best served focusing on small, incremental improvements until there's more clarity.
+As changes to the EPC metrics rating system are being introduced in the latter half of 2026, landlords are best served focusing on small improvements until there's total clarity.

-There are many affordable upgrades that can make a high impact on your ratings.
+There are also lots of affordable upgrades that can make a high impact on your ratings.
 For instance:

 These low-cost changes can easily push landlords’ properties from one rating band to another without spending a lot.
-Plus, by spreading costs over a longer period of time, upgrades suddenly become more palatable.
+Plus, improvements made from October 2025 will count towards the 2030 cap, meaning they can spread costs over a longer period of time.

 Incorporating renewable energy sources can improve EPC ratings while also reducing the property’s carbon footprint over time.